noir-lang/noir/docs/docs/developers/contracts/syntax/storage/private_state.md

 Notes are the fundamental elements in the private world.

-A note should conform to the following interface:
+A note should implement the following traits:

-#include_code NoteInterface /yarn-project/aztec-nr/aztec/src/note/note_interface.nr rust
+#include_code note_interface /yarn-project/aztec-nr/aztec/src/note/note_interface.nr rust

+#include_code serialize /yarn-project/noir-protocol-circuits/src/crates/types/src/traits.nr rust

+#include_code deserialize /yarn-project/noir-protocol-circuits/src/crates/types/src/traits.nr rust

 The interplay between a private state variable and its notes can be confusing.
 Here's a summary to aid intuition: